nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ## Part 2 Specify the Region, CLI Profile, and AZs

 A `main.tf` file in a Terraform project where you create your required resources.
 In this next part of the exercise, you will create that file, and edit it to specify the required resources.
 The architecture of what we are creating is a load balancer with an autoscaled cluster of EC2 instances.
-The deployment will be into the default VPC.
+Feel free to review the diagram at the top of the instructions to refresh your memory.

 1. In your project folder, create a new file called `main.tf`.